 Seek Further Addiction Treatment

 After individuals complete rehab, one of the first lines of defense against regressing back into alcoholism and drug dependence is continuing drug and alcohol treatment in the form of outpatient programs.
-This provides recovering addicts with opportunities to build a solid support system, meet some sober peers, and engage in a healthy lifestyle outside of treatment.
+This provides people in recovery with opportunities to build a solid support system, meet some sober peers, and engage in a healthy lifestyle outside of treatment.
 Additionally, most PHP and IOP programs will create a treatment plan that focuses on mental health as well as drug addiction.
 By engaging with a mental health professional, individuals leaving treatment can work towards managing mental illness, practicing self-care, and building self-esteem.

 Therapy